sixP-NaraKa/DiscordBot/README.md

 This Discord Bot does, apart from creating channels/categories and deleting them, also a variety of other things, mostly regarding the two games "Age of Empires 2: Definitive Edition (AoE2:DE)" and "Path of Exile (PoE)".

+Still testing and finding new things out!
+Some more or less basic stuff - adding more to it!

-Here is a list of the related game commands and what they do!
+That being said, here is a list of the related game commands and what they do!

 ## AoE2 commands: